menglinzhou/msCoVaR/README.md

 # An extreme value approach to CoVaR estimation

-This is the repository to reproduce numerical results in the paper "An extreme value approach to CoVaR estimation".
+This is the repository to reproduce numerical results in the paper "Tail risk in the tail: Estimating high quantiles when a related variable is extreme".

 ## Overview